 That’s one of the phenomena’s about the Internet, it’s a source for learning about nearly anything and everything, and for those things you wish you could “unsee” (oh how your pictures haunt me WebMD).
 You could easily fall into the perception that it’s all been done and seen before thanks to Al Gore and his Internet.
 However, there are those moments when you stumble across something you’ve never seen and you are compelled to share it (of course our thought process is if I haven’t seen it then surely no one else has!).
 That’s the phenomena though, wanting to share something you believe is new and never before seen by your friends, and is the key reason you and your business should care about original content.

 Now that we’ve talked about what it is and why it is important, let’s discuss creating that content.
 First, let’s be honest and agree that you don’t need help from me to create a commercial for your product or any other marketing scheme you’ve dreamed up.
-New content is added to the Internet at an absurd rate and some of it has truly never been seen, but that does not mean it is the original content as defined and discussed here.
+New content is added to the Internet at an absurd rate and some of it has truly never been seen, but that does not mean it is the original content.
 I have never felt the inclination to share a Geico commercial with friends or post Modern Warfare posters to my Facebook wall, although I know people do this.
 These pieces of content never become “viral” because they lack the unique characteristics of original content; instead, they resemble common marketing schemes and feel like a reincarnation of something we’ve seen before.
 That’s not to say that those pieces of content aren’t good and don’t work as intended, they just never enter the realm of original content, where on occasion videos and images are passed around like the Corrupted Blood plague of 2005.

 Second, there is no readily defined formula for creating the type of original content that soon becomes a wild fire.
 It’s not an exact science; instead, it’s a bit more like alchemy and you may find yourself imbibing some unusual concoctions.
 But, we can examine past successes, especially those that are more recent, and narrow down where that damn unicorn lives and how you might take it for a ride—btw it’s not a robot unicorn.
 I’m tempted to make the claim that all the great original content had its genesis with the internet, but that’s not true in every case.
 Recall the Apple commercial with the Big Brother motif, or the more recent Old Spice commercials.
 Even if the internet isn’t the starting point, it has proven that large scale advertising campaigns that include multi-million dollar commercials aren’t necessary to become popular.
 However, I will confidently say that the internet is your best source for helping you to create original content, a perfect example being the Tiger Woods 09 video response from EA (which we will examine below).